turingschool/backend-curriculum-site/module2/lessons/intro_to_sass.md

 ![color palette](../misc/images/colorpalette.png)

 We have chosen a color palette for our app, let's create some variables with those hex codes.
-Our app is pretty small right now so keeping track of colors is simple but image as our app grows and we have to continually look back for our hex codes.
+Our app is pretty small right now so keeping track of colors is simple but imagine as our app grows and we have to continually look back for our hex codes.
 By creating variables, we can easily access these colors at any point.

 ```Sass
 $light-purple: #E8E1EF;